 The Housing Options available for single clients experiencing mental ill-health depend on how stable their health is at the point they need housing help and their willingness to engage.
-The Borough benefits from a number of low support units of supported accommodation for clients with mental ill-health, although many of these units also accommodate people with other support needs, and many are shared facility.
+The Borough benefits from a number of low support units of supported accommodation for clients with mental ill-health, many of these units also accommodate people with other support needs and are shared facility.
 Some clients are assisted into supported accommodation outside of the borough due to lack of local availability and they do retain their local connection on the Housing Register.

 The complexity and challenges around mental ill-health mean different clients need different solutions.
-Some prefer self-contained housing.
-We support clients assessed as able to sustain a tenancy into self-contained and work with partners such at the Forward Trust to source private self-contained housing.
-Unfortunately, the private sector options available to under 35s who were not care leavers are affected by Universal Credit restrictions which limit the housing element of their claim to the shared room rate.
+Some prefer self-contained housing and we support clients assessed as able to sustain a tenancy into it, working with partners such at the Forward Trust to source private self-contained housing.
+Unfortunately, the private sector options available to under 35s who were not care leavers are impacted by the Universal Credit shared room rate housing element restriction.

-Much of the supported accommodation in the borough is for clients with lower support needs.
 A number of organisations provide homes in our borough for a mix of client groups which is invaluable.
 Our current providers are Transform Housing & Support, Sanctuary, YMCA East Surrey and Wayside Community.
-Unfortunately, some clients with more significant mental illhealth or multiple needs, are deemed too high need for most providers.
+Unfortunately, some clients with more significant mental ill-health or multiple needs, are deemed too high need for most providers.
 In some cases, these clients are also deemed below the threshold for specialist mental health Adult Social Care funded beds.
 This gap in provision means these households are often placed in general needs emergency or temporary accommodation with referrals to mental health outreach services.

-Surrey has a Mental Health and Housing Protocol to be followed where a client is in hospital.
+Surrey has in place a Mental Health and Housing Protocol to be followed where a client is in hospital.
 This means housing officers visit wards, meet clients, attend ward round meetings and are involved in hospital discharge meetings and Care Plan Approaches.
 This process continued through the Pandemic.
 This joint multi-agency approach has led to some successful planned discharges for clients who were at risk of homelessness.
 We are aware that not all health staff and ward nurses are aware of the protocol and further training is needed.
 Within East Surrey, Mole Valley District Council's Housing Needs Manager provides this training offer on our behalf.

 The Pandemic has facilitated opportunities for closer working and engagement with Surrey and Borders Partnership, Adult Social Care, and County Public Health to identify gaps in service provision, understand resourcing issues and opportunities for joined up working around mental health.
-The successful cross organisation bid for funding from the Changing Futures programme is a good example of this joined up approach.
-This momentum will be exploited over the coming months and years with the aim of being able to refer our clients to mental health services at the earliest point, and for them to receive timely support to support tenancy success.
+The successful cross organisation bid for funding from the Changing Futures programme is a good example of this approach.
+This momentum will be exploited over the coming months and years with the aim of being able to refer our clients to mental health services at the earliest point, and for them to receive timely help to support tenancy success.